Dangerous Ground (1934 film)

 Dangerous Ground is a 1934 British mystery film directed by Norman Walker and starring Malcolm Keen, Jack Raine and Joyce Kennedy.
+It was written by Dion Titheradge and Dorothy Rowan.
 The film was a quota quickie, produced by Paramount's British subsidiary at British and Dominions Elstree Studios in Hertfordshire.
-The film's editor was David Lean who was working in low-budget films during this stage of his career.
+The film's editor was David Lean.

 Synopsis

 Two insurance detectives work with the police to identify and bring down a crime kingpin.
 After one is murdered, his partner and his daughter decide to solve the case themselves.